 The Mission of the Alaska Hydrokinetic Research Center is to conduct applied research to inform communities, industry, regulators and other stakeholders on the economic and environmental sustainability of emerging hydrokinetic technologies.
 In addition, we seek to provide practical and innovative solutions for hydrokinetic power generation to help meet Alaska’s energy challenges.

 Our Vision is to develop a self‐sustaining AHERC with capabilities to conduct applied research needed to facilitate the development and implementation of hydrokinetic power generation worldwide.
-As part of this, we have compiled a strategic plan, available here for download AHERC's strategic plan.
+As part of this, we have compiled a strategic plan, available here for download AHERC's Strategic Plan Phase 2.